VirtualCable/openuds/actors/linux/readme.txt

-This package provides the actor needed for using with UDS infrastructure.
+UDSActor is the client actor needed to get machines managed by UDS Broker.

+Please, visit http://www.udsenterprise.com for more information